 The Main-Danube Canal: quick digression

 The Main-Donau Kanal with its overall length of about 170 kilometers was completed in 1992.
 It connects the river Main near Bamberg with the Danube in Kelheim1.

 There existed a predecessor structure, the Ludwig-Donau-Main-Kanal, built in the mid-19th-century.

 The Main-Danube Canal is part of a larger canal system designed for big cargo-ships.
 This system as a whole (Europakanal) offers a navigable connection between the North Sea (Nordsee) and the Black Sea (Schwarzes Meer).

-However, the economic importance of the canal has declined in the last decades, and the structure has been made accessible to an increasing extent for touristic purposes.
+However, the economic importance of the canal has diminished in recent decades, and the structure has been made accessible to an increasing extent for touristic purposes.

 1 Bamberg is situated at the river Regnitz, but the Main is only a few kilometers away